|Revision Date||June 1, 2020|

 It is best practice of DIR to have a project plan filed with the QAT before a MIRP solicitation is posted in the Electronic State Business Daily.

-The DFPS Commissioner or designee, Information Resource Manager, Project Manager, and Cybersecurity Director must approve all documents as referenced in Texas Government Code Chapter 2054.037(a).
-Documents required in Texas Government Code 2054 subchapter J or related to subchapter J are:
+The DFPS Commissioner or designee, Information Resource Manager/DFPS Chief Information Officer, Project Manager, and Cybersecurity Director must approve all documents as referenced in Texas Government Code§2054.037(a).
+Documents required in Texas Government Code §2054 subchapter J or related to subchapter J which includes:

 - Business Case